-8. Share Capital and Reserves (continued)
+Issued Share Capital (continued)

 (iii) On April 11, 2013, the Company completed the first tranche of a non-brokered private placement, selling a total of 8,112,500 Units for gross proceeds of \$811,250.
 Each Unit consists of one common share and one share purchase warrant, each warrant entitling the holder thereof to purchase one additional common share of the Company for a period of 24 months at a price of \$0.15 during the first 12 months and \$0.20 during the last 12 months.
-All securities issued under the initial closing are subject to a four month and one day hold period expiring on August 12, 2013.
+The fair value attributable to these share purchase warrants was \$263,235.

 On April 22, 2013, the Company completed the second tranche of a non-brokered private placement, selling a total of 1,250,000 Units for gross proceeds of \$125,000.
 Each Unit consists of one common share and one share purchase warrant, each warrant entitling the holder thereof to purchase one additional common share of the Company for a period of 24 months at a price of \$0.15 during the first 12 months and \$0.20 during the last 12 months.
-All securities issued under the initial closing are subject to a four month and one day hold period expiring on August 23, 2013.
+The fair value attributable to these share purchase warrants was \$40,579.

 On May 9, 2013, the Company completed the final tranche of a non-brokered private placement, selling a total of 921,750 Units for gross proceeds of \$92,175.
 Each Unit consists of one common share and one share purchase warrant, each warrant entitling the holder thereof to purchase one additional common share of the Company for a period of 24 months at a price of \$0.15 during the first 12 months and \$0.20 during the last 12 months.
-All securities issued under the initial closing are subject to a four month and one day hold period expiring on September 10, 2013.
+The fair value attributable to these share purchase warrants was \$30,249.
 Finder's fees totaling \$1,750 cash and 17,500 finder's warrants were paid to certain dealers in connection with the closing of the final tranche of the private placement.
+The fair value attributable to these finder's warrants was \$631.